-- To ensure candidates can participate fully in the programme, all candidates will need to have their own device to access online learning materials, carry out activities/training and take some of the assessments (for example, Advocacy). - If a candidate is a sponsored student, they should check with their employer/sponsor what their policy is on providing equipment for help with their studies. - If a candidate is sitting the Drafting assessment, they will also need a laptop and charger for the assessment.
+To ensure you can participate fully in the programme, you will need to have your own device to access online learning materials, carry out activities/training and take some of the assessments (for example, Advocacy).

+- If you are a sponsored by your employer or an external sponsor, you should check with your employer/sponsor for their policy on supplying equipment for your studies. - If you are sitting the Drafting assessment, you must bring your own laptop and charger for the assessment.
 No laptop(s) or charger(s) will be supplied by BPP or the assessment venue.
-Candidates are strongly advised to ensure that their laptop has the desktop version of Microsoft Word downloaded and installed, as the online version of Word can cause formatting issues.
+You are strongly advised to ensure that their laptop has the desktop version of Microsoft Word downloaded and installed, as the online version of Word can cause formatting issues.